Odisha Reports 12 New Positive Cases Today

-Bhubaneswar: Odisha reports 12 new COVID19 infections in last 24 hours taking the positive tally in the State to 1288422 .
-Cuttack district registered the Highest of 1 COVID19 infections followed by Khurdha district with 7 cases.
+Bhubaneswar: Odisha reports 12 new COVID19 infections in last 24 hours taking the positive tally in the State to 1288485 .
+Khurdha district registered the Highest of 6 COVID19 infections followed by Cuttack district with 1 cases.

 New Positive Cases: 12